12 Best Trello Alternatives in 2026

 - Resource workload management

 ProofHub offers project management and collaboration at a flat monthly rate with no per-user pricing.
-For growing teams tired of Trello's per-seat model, ProofHub's unlimited-user pricing is its biggest draw.
+For growing teams tired of Trello's per-seat model or the Enterprise plan's 25-user minimum, ProofHub's unlimited-user pricing is its biggest draw.

 Key features: